 There’s a reason why the world’s biggest tech companies are always a step ahead of the rest.
 Whether it’s Microsoft, Amazon, Huawei or China Telecom Global – or any other digital giant, for that matter – they all have one thing in common: through increasing presence in the cloud, they deliver speed and reliability of service, powered by data centres.
 Specifically, hyperscale data centres.

-‘Digital transformation is reshaping every industry and sector, because of agile technologies like software-defined data centres,’ according to Sameer Cassim, R&D systems architect at Internet Solutions (a Dimension Data Group subsidiary, which itself has more than 12 000 mof data centre space across Africa).
+‘Digital transformation is reshaping every industry and sector, because of agile technologies like software-defined data centres,’ according to Sameer Cassim, R&D systems architect at Internet Solutions (a Dimension Data Group subsidiary, which itself has more than 12 000 m2 of data centre space across Africa).
 ‘Companies are moving their workloads into the cloud due to ageing infrastructure and escalating costs, with many of these cloud computing services being delivered through hyperscale data centres.’

 ‘Hyperscale’ refers to the ability to respond (or scale) hugely and quickly, increasing computing ability, memory, networking infrastructure or storage resources to meet a sudden spike in demand.
 It’s not as much about scaling up (adding more power) as it is about scaling out (adding more capacity).
 Those hyperscale data centres are what allow Amazon, for example, to trade seamlessly through Black Friday and Cyber Monday, without its e-commerce site crashing.